 Skip to content

 • Parameter Count and Model Capability: Generally, the more parameters a model has, the more complex it is.
-Theoretically, it can learn and store richer information, thereby capturing more complex language patterns and performing more powerfully in understanding and generating text.
+Theoretically, it can learn and store richer information, thus capturing more complex language patterns and performing more powerfully in understanding and generating text.

-• Small vs. Large Models:
+• Small Models vs. Large Models:

 What Kind of Hardware Do I Need to Run Local Models?